 If you are on a reservation in which the state still exercises full criminal jurisdiction under PL 280 (or similar acts such as those affecting Kansas and New York), then the chart below would apply.

-13 25 U.S.C. § 1321(a)(2).
+&lt;sup>13 25 U.S.C. § 1321(a)(2).

-Criminal Jurisdiction for States and Reservations Where Public Law 280 Applies
+Criminal Jurisdiction for Indian country Where Public Law 280 Applies